 - Funny Background Event: The adaptation of Digimon 3 is filled with these.
-For example, when Digimon is having a discussion with the FBI receptionist wether he is a real Digimon, the receptionist replies with "You car not a Digimon", while having a broken car standing behind him.
+For example, when Digimon is having a discussion with the FBI receptionist whether he is a real Digimon, the receptionist replies with "You car not a Digimon", while having a broken car standing behind him.

 - Groin Attack: Digimon's Lethal Blow against Evil Digimon in the second installment is portrayed as this.
 And so is Digimon kicking the invisibility off of Krlrkak, when he complains about how Digimon "kicked him in the invisible".

 - Milking the Giant Cow: Characters frequently flail their limbs about.
 Even when they aren't talking at all.

 - Palette Swap: Digimon is portrayed by a character model of Renamon, from Digimon Tamers.
 Evil Digimon is portrayed by a black version thereof.

 - Stuff Blowing Up: In the first part, after the Evil Scintist gets killed by Digimon's powers, his head explodes (don't worry, it's not bloody).
 Also, after Digimon goes home and cries, it's shown by spontaneous explosions, as if his tears are Made of Explodium.
 And in Digimon 3, when "it was all blowen high and wise", the police blows up the FBI headquarters with explosives.

 - Visual Pun: Some of the misspellings and grammatically incorrect sentences are portrayed literally.
 An example is when the narrative says "It was an evil smile [the Evil Scintist] held the gun with", the video shows the Evil Scintist holding his gun in his evilly smiling mouth.